 - Vote on which of those glues felt indispensable across the whole effort.

-The winners of this exercise are your high‑impact spanning capabilities Which is the point..
+The winners of this exercise are your high‑impact spanning capabilities Worth keeping that in mind..

 Look for Repetition in Success Stories

 If you audit your past wins and notice a pattern—say, every product release that hit its KPI also involved “customer‑centric storytelling”—that storytelling capability is likely a cross‑functional lever.
-Conversely, if a failure can be traced back to the absence of “clear escalation pathways,” you’ve uncovered a gap that needs to be built Nothing fancy..
+Conversely, if a failure can be traced back to the absence of “clear escalation pathways,” you’ve uncovered a gap that needs to be built That's the whole idea..

 Building and Scaling Spanning Capabilities

 Once you’ve pinpointed the high‑value capabilities, the next step is to make them repeatable and scalable.
-Below are proven tactics that work across industries Practical, not theoretical..
+Below are proven tactics that work across industries Small thing, real impact..

 | Tactic | What It Looks Like | Why It Works |